Pediatric Avoidant/Restrictive Food Intake Disorder (ARFID)

 Being very specific about which foods they’ll eat at which restaurants; insisting on only eating certain menu items

-Stopping eating certain foods that they used to eat (“I’m not going to eat my favorite muffin anymore.”)
+Not eating certain foods that they used to enjoy (“I’m not going to eat muffins anymore”)

-You might also notice some social and emotional signs.
-A child with ARFID may:
+You might also notice some social and emotional signs, such as:

-Not want to go to events with food, such as birthday parties
+Not wanting to go to events with food, such as birthday parties

 Having tantrums or behavior problems